wacncontent/CustomizeTool/removeCommentOutput2/includes/storsimple-configure-new-storage-account.md

   1. Click **Add new**.
   2. Provide a name for your storage account.
-  3. Supply the primary **Access Key** for your Windows Azure storage account.
+  3. Supply the primary **Access Key** for your Microsoft Azure storage account.
   4. Select **Enable SSL Mode** to create a secure channel for network communication between your device and the cloud.
 Clear the **Enable SSL Mode** check box only if you are operating within a private cloud.
   5. Click the check icon ![check icon](./media/storsimple-configure-new-storage-account/HCS_CheckIcon-include.png).
 You will be notified after the storage account is successfully created.